ARM-software/psa-api/doc/crypto/api/ops/ka.rst

     .. retval:: PSA_ERROR_STORAGE_FAILURE
     .. retval:: PSA_ERROR_DATA_CORRUPT
     .. retval:: PSA_ERROR_DATA_INVALID
+    .. retval:: PSA_ERROR_INSUFFICIENT_STORAGE
     .. retval:: PSA_ERROR_BAD_STATE
         The library requires initializing by a call to `psa_crypto_init()`.

+    A key agreement algorithm takes two inputs: a private key ``private_key``, and a public key ``peer_key``.
+The result of this function is returned in the ``output`` buffer.

     .. warning::
-        The raw result of a key agreement algorithm such as finite-field Diffie-Hellman or elliptic curve Diffie-Hellman has biases, and is not suitable for use as key material.
+        The result of a key agreement algorithm such as finite-field Diffie-Hellman or elliptic curve Diffie-Hellman has biases, and is not suitable for direct use as key material, for example, as an AES key.
 Instead it is recommended that the result is used as input to a key derivation algorithm.

-To chain a key agreement with a key derivation, use `psa_key_derivation_key_agreement()` and other functions from the key derivation interface.
+        To chain a key agreement with a key derivation, either use `psa_key_agreement()` to obtain the result of the key agreement as a derivation key, or use `psa_key_derivation_key_agreement()` and other functions from the key derivation interface.

 Combining key agreement and key derivation
 ------------------------------------------